Interested teams can download the Student Prototype Contest Application Form here and return to William Aylor by 5:00 pm on March 17, 2017.

 C. Contest Period:

-- Finals will be held on March 31st (specific times/locations to be announced).
+- Finals will be held on the week of March 26th (specific times/locations to be announced).

 D. Prizes: $5,000 to be awarded to the finalists at the Judge’s discretion.